tonydiaz/goals/README.md

 3. Read more

 ## 2017-07-09 - General learning
-- [] Determine next learning opportunity
+- [ ] Determine next learning opportunity
+- [ ] Setup plan to post more.

 ## Future items